 The Company is a named defendant in litigation entitled Armstrong Business Services, Inc., et al. v.
 H&R Block, Inc., et al., Case No. 99-CV-206379, pending in the Circuit Court of Jackson County, Missouri.
 The action was filed by 24 "major" franchisees against the Company and certain of its subsidiaries relating to alleged breaches of contract and other matters.
 The Company's subsidiary, HRB Royalty, Inc., franchisor under the applicable franchise agreements, filed a counterclaim and subsequently a motion for summary judgment seeking a declaration that HRB Royalty, Inc. could elect not to renew the major franchise agreements when their present five-year terms came to an end.
 Such motion for summary judgment was granted in March 2001 and the plaintiffs appealed.
 The Missouri Court of Appeals ruled in favor of HRB Royalty on December 24, 2002, holding that the provision in the franchise agreements for automatic renewal will not be held to require the renewal for additional five-year periods "except upon the mutual assent of the parties."
 The plaintiff major franchisees' motions to the Missouri Court of Appeals for a rehearing and for transfer to the Missouri Supreme Court were denied in January 2003.
 In February 2003, the plaintiffs applied to the Missouri Supreme Court for transfer of the case to that Court and such application was denied.
 HRB Royalty notified the plaintiff major franchisees in 2000 that it did not intend to renew their franchise agreements at the expiration of the current renewal terms and that the agreements would terminate at that time.
 The renewal dates vary among the franchisees.
-Pursuant to the franchisee's revenues for the most recent 12 months ended April 30, plus the value of equipment and supplies, and certain off-season expenses.
-The Circuit Court ruled on May 31, 2003, that major franchise agreements with renewal terms scheduled to expire prior to July 1, 2003, will expire on July 1, 2003, and other major franchise agreements will expire as their renewal terms expire commencing in
+Pursuant to the franchise agreements, HRB Royalty must pay a "fair and equitable price" to the franchisee for franchisee's franchisee business, and such price must be no less than 80% of the franchisee's revenues for the most recent 12 months ended April 30, plus the value of equipment and supplies, and certain off-season expenses.
+The Circuit Court ruled on May 31, 2003, that major franchise agreements with renewal terms scheduled to expire prior to July 1, 2003, will expire on July 1, 2003, and other major franchise agreements will expire as their renewal terms expire commencing in September 2003.
+The Court ordered defendants to pay for the franchise businesses as provided in the franchise agreements on the applicable dates of expiration.
+There is no certainty as to the timing and final cost of acquisition as to any franchise business.